Nasr City: Shopping

 The architecture and decoration of the newly built shopping malls of Nasr City are influenced greatly by building designs in the Gulf and Southeast Asia.
 The architecture of the Wonderland Mall is marked by its Oriental aspects while the design of the Geneina Mall, with its transparent glass elevators, resembles the design of Southeast Asian malls in Singapore, Malaysia, and Indonesia.
 Some of the malls in Nasr City, like the Serag, and Geneina malls, have associate housing and apartments above the shopping spaces.
 Although these malls are in close proximity with to another, there is no strict competition between them as most cater to different types of customers.
 Tiba Outlet Mall, for instance, is regarded as a family mall, while the Geneina Mall is popular among teenagers and youngsters due to its bowling alley, billiard center, and discothèque.
 The Serag Mall is located in the 8th district of Nasr City, and it contains the al-Mahmal hypermarket, several clothing stores, and aquatic bumper cars in the main lobby for young children.
 There is also a restaurant, lamaelrawi, a cinema, and Multiple Shisha bars.

 These contemporary malls are exclusive and closely monitored spaces with tight security surveillance.
 They often demand specific behaviour and dress code from the visitors.
 In 1999, some malls like the World Trade Center and the as-Hurriya Mall, put restrictions on visitors wearing gallabiyas, traditional long robes that are often worn by males of the lower classes.
 These measures were taken by shopping mall managers in order to filter the public and stop people of lower classes from intruding the commercial space.
 The restriction on people wearing gallabiyas was later lifted due to the influx of Gulf visitors who also commonly wear such garments.

 For many, Nasr City symbolizes Cairo's nouveau-riche suburban culture that has been influenced greatly by the lifestyles of the Gulf region.
 This is because an influx of middle class professionals and returning migrant workers from the Gulf countries purchased property in Nasr City and settled there.

 Transportation

-Public buses that go to Nasr City include Buses 1, 12, 72, 84, 125, 66, 132, 302, 304, 184, 137, 138, 120, 727, 80, 10, 126, 132, 19, 314, 65, 939, M1 and M2.
+Public buses that go to Nasr City include Buses 1, 12, 72,82, 84, 121,125, 66, 132, 302, 304, 184, 137, 138, 120, 727, 80, 10, 126, 132, 19, 314, 65, 939, M1 and M2.

+The line number 3 of the Cairo Metro passes Nasr City at the Fair Zone and Stadium stations.